 This is an exciting time for the Department of Neurosurgery at Baylor College of Medicine.
-While the department has a rich and storied 70-year history, the past several years have been notable for remarkable growth in all three of its missions: patient care, education, and research.
+While the department has a rich and storied 70-year history, the past several years have been notable for remarkable growth in all three of our missions: patient care, education, and research.

-We have a large and active department, with 19 full-time Baylor faculty neurosurgeons, as well as an additional two active voluntary faculty and 13 MD Anderson neurosurgeons who hold adjunct faculty appointments in the department, as well as many additional faculty who help us fulfill our research and educational missions.
-The department benefits greatly from its long-standing relationships with the renowned Baylor-affiliated hospitals in the Texas Medical Center that serve as sites for our active clinical, research, and educational programs.
+We have a large and active department, with 19 full-time Baylor faculty neurosurgeons, two active voluntary faculty and 13 MD Anderson neurosurgeons who hold adjunct faculty appointments in the department, as well as many additional faculty who help us fulfill our research and educational missions.
+The department benefits greatly from its long-standing relationships with the renowned Baylor-affiliated hospitals in the Texas Medical Center that serve as sites for our clinical, research, and educational programs.

-The clinical neurosurgery service at our flagship hospital, Baylor St. Luke’s Medical Center, has grown dramatically over the past 5 years, with the development of subspecialty programs of excellence in complex spine, functional and epilepsy, vascular (open and endovascular), skull base and pituitary surgery.
+The clinical neurosurgery service at our flagship adult hospital, Baylor St. Luke’s Medical Center, has grown dramatically over the past five years, with the development of subspecialty programs of excellence in complex spine, functional and epilepsy, vascular (open and endovascular), skull base and pituitary surgery.
 Baylor St. Luke’s is now the highest-ranked adult neurology/neurosurgery hospital in Houston and one of the top 20 in the nation according to the latest US News & World Report rankings.
 Texas Children’s has perhaps the busiest pediatric neurosurgery hospital service in the country.
-It is ranked 3rd in the nation for pediatric neurology and neurosurgery in the US News rankings, with internationally renowned programs in pediatric epilepsy surgery and fetal neurosurgery.
+It is ranked third in the nation for pediatric neurology and neurosurgery in the US News rankings, with internationally renowned programs in pediatric epilepsy surgery and fetal neurosurgery.
 Ben Taub remains the jewel of the residency program and a leading center for neurotrauma clinical care and research, as reflected in its excellent American College of Surgeons Trauma Quality Improvement Program ratings for the management of traumatic brain injuries.
 Our neurosurgery service at the Michael E. DeBakey VA Medical Center is the busiest in the entire VA system.
 And MD Anderson continues to be an outstanding partner for resident education and research collaboration.